Quick start

 Best uses

-- Compare single-phase and three-phase current.
+- Compare single-phase and three-phase current for the same kVA rating.

 - Understand apparent power separately from real power.